Mitali Express: Coach composition

-Pure LHB coach in red-grey (used by Rajdhani Expresses) and sky blue-grey (used by Shatabdi Expresses) manufactured in India, are used for this train.
+Pure LHB coach in red-grey (used by Rajdhani Expresses) and sky blue-grey (used by Shatabdi Expresses) manufactured in India, are used for this train (same as Maitree Express) hauled by Indian locomotive from start was Bardhaman-based WDM-3A or WDM-3D so was Siliguri-based WDP-4D.

 The train has 10 coaches.
 4 AC Executive Class, 4 AC Chair Car and 2 power car brake vans.